Supportive dashes of creativity

-WHAT curates an art collection of over 560 works that is on display in every nook and cranny of University Hospital Waterford, from the public corridors to the ceilings of clinical spaces, transforming the hospital building from a bare, sterile, institutional space to a more human place which invites patients, staff and visitors to engage with contemporary art.
+Artworks can be found throughout the hospital, from the public corridors to the ceilings of clinical spaces, transforming the hospital building from a bare, sterile, institutional space to a vibrant, supportive, human place, offering sustenance and easing anxiety, as well as simply inviting patients, staff and visitors to engage with contemporary art.

-The art collection has been central to the work of WHAT since its inception.
-Works on loan from the Arts Council, Greyfriars Municipal Collection, the Office of Public Works and private collections are displayed alongside artworks received through generous donations from artists and benefactors including the Irish Contemporary Arts Society.
+The art collection has been central to the work of Waterford Healing Arts since its inception.
+Works on loan from the Arts Council, Waterford Municipal Collection, the Office of Public Works and private collections are displayed alongside artworks received through generous donations from artists and benefactors including the Irish Contemporary Arts Society.